simuse/sass-styleguide/README.md

 ## Selectors and BEM

 #### General Recommendations
+* Do not use ID selectors.
+* Use classes over tags for better performances -- `.title` instead of `h1`.
+* Use hypens to separate words -- `.my-class` instead of `.myClass`
+* Don't over-specify selectors -- `.alert` instead of `div.alert`.
+* Avoid using broad attribute selectors (e.g. `[class^="..."]`).
+* When using multiple selectors in one declaration, give each one its own line.
-* Give your selectors names that reflect the purpose of the element, instead or presentational or cryptic names.
+* Give your selectors names that reflect the **purpose** of the element, not its **look**.
 Those names are more understandable and less likely to change.
-* Avoid using IDs, they are too specific.
-* Avoid over-qualifying with type selectors -- `.alert` instead of `div.alert`.
-* Avoid using broad attribute selectors (e.g. `[class^="..."]`), it impacts browser performance.
-* When writing multiple selectors on one line, give each one its own line.
-* Use classes over tags for better performances -- `.title` instead of `h1`.
 * Scope classes to the closest parent only when necessary (e.g., when not using prefixed classes).
 * Keep your selectors as flat as possible.
 With SASS particularly, it is easy to get carried away.
-Keep your nesting to 3 levels deep at max.
+Keep your nesting to 3 levels deep max.
-* Use hypens to separate words -- `.my-class` instead of `.myClass`

 #### BEM Methodology